-Fourteen councillors represent the whole of Corfe Mullen 11 of whom were elected by the residents of Corfe Mullen in 2019 and 1 in November 2023, 3 co-opted in late 2019, early 2022 and June 2023.
+Fourteen councillors represent the whole of Corfe Mullen 10 of whom were elected by the residents of Corfe Mullen in 2019 and 1 in November 2023, 3 co-opted in late 2019, early 2022 and June 2023.

 The next election will take place in 2024 and residents are encouraged to vote for their Town Councillors, as they are the people who will make decisions about what happens within your parish, such as, how much precept the parish should receive for its annual budget, how much money is spent on various amenities and purchases for the parish, how the public spaces are maintained, and they also have a say on planning applications within Corfe Mullen.
 Anyone who meets the criteria may stand for election and is indeed encouraged to do so.
 Town and Parish Councils are non-political, so there is no need to be a member of a political party to stand for election to the Town Council.